MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-create-measures.md

 Measures give you a lot of power to get the insights you want from your data.
 You've learned how to create measures by using the formula bar, name them whatever makes most sense, and find and select the right formula elements by using the DAX suggestion lists.
 You've also been introduced to context, where the results of calculations in measures change according to other fields or other expressions in your formula.

 ## Next steps
+- To learn more about Power BI Desktop quick measures, which provide many common measure calculations for you, see [Use quick measures to easily perform common and powerful calculations](desktop-quick-measures.md).

-If you want to take a deeper dive into DAX formulas and create some more advanced measures, see [DAX basics in Power BI Desktop](desktop-quickstart-learn-dax-basics.md).
+- If you want to take a deeper dive into DAX formulas and create some more advanced measures, see [DAX basics in Power BI Desktop](desktop-quickstart-learn-dax-basics.md).
 This article focuses on fundamental concepts in DAX, such as syntax, functions, and a more thorough understanding of context.

-Be sure to add the [Data Analysis Expressions (DAX) Reference](https://msdn.microsoft.com/library/gg413422.aspx) to your favorites.
+- Be sure to add the [Data Analysis Expressions (DAX) Reference](https://msdn.microsoft.com/library/gg413422.aspx) to your favorites.
 This is where you'll find detailed info on DAX syntax, operators, and the over 200 DAX functions.